swcarpentry/website/_posts/2018/03/2018-03-13-african_task-force.md

 title: "Revival of the African Task Force"
 date: 2018-03-13
 time: "08:00:00"
-category: ["Community", "Africa", "Task Forces"]
+tags: ["Community", "Africa", "Task Forces"]
 ---

 Over the past five years, the Carpentries have gained considerable traction in Africa.
 Since the first online instructor training in